Annapoornaaradhya/Annapoornaaradhya/README.md

 # 🌟 Hey there!
 I'm Annapoorna Aradhya 🌟

 **Aspiring Tech Enthusiast | AI & ML Explorer | Lifelong Learner**

-Welcome to my tech-filled corner of the internet! 🎉 I'm a 5th-semester Computer Science student who thrives on curiosity, loves building, and is always hungry to learn more. 🚀
+Welcome to my tech-filled corner of the internet! 🎉 I'm a 3rd year Computer Science student who thrives on curiosity, loves building, and is always hungry to learn more. 🚀

 ---